Dynamic Assortment Selection under the Nested Logit Models: Model specifications and assortment space reductions

 { Note that when $\gamma_i=1$ for all $i \in[M]$, the nested logit model reduces to the standard MNL model.}

 The retailer then collects revenue $r_{i_t,j_t}$ provided that $i_t\neq 0$.
-The expected revenue $R(\mat S^{(t)})$ given the assortment combination $\mat S^{(t)}$ can then be written as { } The objective of the seller to minimize \emph{expected regret} defined as follows:
+The expected revenue $R(\mat S^{(t)})$ given the assortment combination $\mat S^{(t)}$ can then be written as { } The objective of the seller is to minimize \emph{expected (accumulated) regret}, defined as follows:

-Throughout the paper, we make the following boundedness assumptions on revenue and utility parameters. \begin{enumerate}[leftmargin=0.5in] \item[(A1)] $0\leq r_{ij} \leq 1$ for all $i \in [M]$ and $j \in [N]$. \item[(A2)] $0<v_{ij}\leq C_V$ for all $i \in [M]$ and $j \in [N]$ with some constant $C_V \geq 1$. \end{enumerate} The first boundedness assumption on revenue parameters is standard in the literature (see, e.g., Theorem 1 in \cite{Agrawal16MNLBandit}).
-It is also worthwhile noting that assumption (A2) is different from and weaker than the common assumption that no-purchase (with $V_0=1$) is the most frequent outcome (see, e.g., \cite{Agrawal16MNLBandit,Agrawal17Thompson}).
+Throughout the paper, we make the following boundedness assumptions on revenue and utility parameters: \begin{enumerate}[leftmargin=0.5in] \item[(A1)] The revenue parameters satisfy $0\leq r_{ij} \leq 1$ for all $i \in [M]$ and $j \in [N]$. \item[(A2)] The utility parameters satisfy $0<v_{ij}\leq C_V$ for all $i \in [M]$ and $j \in [N]$ with some constant $C_V \geq 1$. \end{enumerate} The first boundedness assumption on revenue parameters is standard in the literature (see e.g., Theorem 1 in \cite{Agrawal16MNLBandit}).
+It is also worthwhile noting that assumption (A2) is weaker than the common assumption that no purchase (with $V_0=1$) is the most frequent outcome. { Both assumptions can be regarded as without loss of generality as the parameter values could be normalized.}

+{ We remark that in the original nested-logit model assortment planning paper \citep{davis2014assortment}, it is allowed that $\gamma_i>1$ and furthermore there is a no-purchase option \emph{within each nest}.
+We assumed $\gamma_i\leq 1$ because it is the setting in which the full-information combinatorial optimization problem is easy to solve, which is the foundation of our theoretical regret analysis.
+Indeed, when $\gamma_i$ exceeds one, it is proved in the work of Davis et al.~(2014) that the combinatorial optimization question (when all parameters are known) is NP-hard, and only approximation algorithms can be developed.

+We do not allow for a no-purchase option within each nest, on the other hand, for a more technical reason.
+In our proposed learning-while-doing algorithm, it is critical to count the number of times that each nest $i$ is selected by customers until a no-purchase action \emph{on the nest level} occurs.
+If we allow for no-purchase options within each nest, our algorithm will no longer be able to distinguish between the events of no-purchase on the nest level or within nests.
+This leads to biased estimates of $V_i(S_i)^{\gamma_i}$ parameters and potentially linear regret.
+Hence, we choose not to include no-purchase options within nests for a cleaner algorithm and analysis. }